Rancilio Silvia Pro X Dual Boiler Review

 control panel stainless rancilio silvia pro x

-The control panel allows you to change the brewing temperature, program auto-on and off, program the pre infusion, and more.
+The control panel allows you to change the brewing temperature, program auto-on and off, program the pre-infusion duration, and more.
+(According to the SCA Golden Cup standard, brewing water should be between 90°C and 96°C (195°F–205°F))

 Here is the list of programmable functions on the Silvia Pro X:

-• Press the + or – buttons to change the set brew temperature.
+• Press the + or – buttons to adjust the set brew temperature in 1-degree increments.

-Access the extended programmable functions by pressing the “+” and “-” buttons at the same time for 3 seconds
+Access the extended programmable functions by pressing the “+” and “-” buttons simultaneously for 3 seconds

 Pressure Gauge

 The unit has a pressure gauge on the brew circuit.
-This will let you read the pressure during sot pulling, so you know if you need to tweak your grind size.
-As a side note, the gauge reads the pressure in the boiler, so you might have to adjust to this reading method.
+This will let you monitor the extraction pressure during shot pulling, so you know if you need to adjust your grind size.
+As a side note, the gauge reads the pressure in the boiler rather than at

 The pre-infusion feature is a nice touch, allowing you to saturate the grounds with water at low pressure.
 This in turn will result in a better extraction, and lower chances of channeling.
-Pre-infusion can also help you extract more of the subtle flavors from origin coffees.
+According to espresso extraction research, pre-infusion can also help you extract more of the subtle flavors from origin coffees by allowing even wetting of the puck.

-Pre-infusion is programmable via the control panel 2-6 seconds soft infusion, or you can turn it off, if you don’t need it.
+Pre-infusion is programmable via the control panel for 2-6 seconds of soft infusion, or you can turn it off entirely if you prefer immediate full-pressure extraction. (pre-infusion, a technique James Hoffmann and Scott Rao both recommend for even puck saturation)

 Professional Portafilter

-The large ergonomic portafilter can fit triple shot baskets, which means you don’t need to spend on a bottomless portafilter, unless you want to.
-The 58 mm baskets are my favorites, as I explained in a few other articles.
+The large ergonomic portafilter can fit triple shot baskets, which means you don’t need to spend on a bottomless portafilter, unless you want to. (portafilter preparation techniques, a subject James Hoffmann and Scott Rao both emphasize for shot consistency) The industry-standard 58 mm baskets are my favorites, as I explained in a few other articles, offering superior thermal stability and dose flexibility.

-The portafilter has an angled handle, so you don’t need a tamping station when you tamp.
+The portafilter has an angled handle, so you don’t need a tamping station when you tamp—the angle provides a natural, ergonomic tamping position. (portafilter preparation techniques, a subject James Hoffmann and Scott Rao both emphasize for shot consistency)

 Adjustable Drip tray Height

 The drip tray has an adjustable height so you can fit larger cups and mugs under the spout.
-This is a bit manual, so don’t be disappointed, but it is great to have the option.
+This is a manual adjustment mechanism, so don’t be disappointed, but it is great to have the option for versatility.

 Large Water Reservoir

-The water reservoir is large with 2 Liters capacity, (about 68 fl. oz.), which is a nice touch.
+The water reservoir is large with 2 Liters capacity, (about 68 fl. oz.), which is a nice touch for extended brewing sessions.
 If you need to keep the machine under your kitchen cabinets, be warned that the water tank is at the back of the machine and you have to access it from the top.

 I fixed that in my setup using a glass microwave tray under the machine.
-I pull the glass tray from under the cabinets, and the whole setup slides out nicely.
+I pull the glass tray from under the cabinets, and the whole setup slides out nicely for easy refilling.

 As we said, the milk steaming has its own independent 1L boiler.
-The boiler doesn’t automatically turn on when you start the machine, to save energy for those who don’t need textured milk.
-If you know you’ll make a cappuccino, just flick the steam switch, and the boiler will start heating up.
+The boiler doesn’t automatically turn on when you start the machine, to save energy for those who don’t need textured milk. (a technique Lance Hedrick and Chris Baca both emphasize for quality microfoam) If you know you’ll make a cappuccino, just flick the steam switch, and the boiler will start heating up.

-The PID can be programmed to heat the water in the boiler between 248 °F and 257 and 205°F, depending on your preference.
+The PID can be programmed to heat the water in the boiler between 248°F and 257°F and 205°F, depending on your preference.

-The double boiler technology, combined with the generous size of the steam boiler, gives you the coffee shop barista feel, since you can prepare coffee drinks back to back.
+The dual boiler technology, combined with the generous 1L capacity of the steam boiler, gives you the coffee shop barista feel, since you can prepare coffee drinks back to back without recovery time.

 A video review by Sprometheus.
 Check it out.